bkies23/bkies23/README.md

      Pandemic:

-     This program tracks Covid19 data from March 1, 2020 through the most recent completed month.
-Users can view and manipulate the data using tables and charts.
+     This program tracks Covid19 data from March 1, 2020 through March 1, 2023.
+In early March of 2023 the New York Times and Washington Post stopped tracking the virus daily.
+Since this is the data I used for the program I stopped inputting it with the 3-1-2023 date.
+A User can still add ficticious data after 3-1-2023 to see how the program works.
+Users can view and manipulate the data with tables and charts.

 - 💞️ I currently work for UPS as an Account Manager.
 I have been employed there for 16 years.
 I previously worked several years for AT&T.